BIRDSgroup/DDI/Application on helminth-diabetes data/Scripts/Validation/README.md

 3. After making this adjustment, save the script and execute it.

 # Output from "Validation_script.R"
-Running this script will generate a few results in the same folder where the validation data is stored (the working directory mentioned above).

-1) Load these R objects in your local R studio to view the outputs.
+1) Running this script will generate a few results (R objects) in the same folder where the validation data is stored (the working directory mentioned above).
+Load these R objects in your local R studio to view the outputs.
 2) Two folders - **Main_figures** and **Supplementary_Figures** will be generated in the working directory where the validation data is stored.
 The **Main_Figures** folder will contain four JPG images that are part of the **Figure 4** in the manuscript.
 The **Supplementary_Figures** folder will contain eight JPG images that form **Supplementary Figure 6** and **Supplementary Figure 7** in the manuscript.

 Here is the list of output files generated in the folder: